 By check.
-You may make initial or additional purchases to your fund account by sending a check with a deposit slip or by utilizing our mobile application if your account is eligible and you are registered for online access.
+You may make initial or additional purchases to your fund account by sending a check with a deposit slip.
 Also see How to Initiate a Purchase Request.
 Make your check payable to Vanguard and include the appropriate fund number (e.g., Vanguard-xx).
 For a list of Fund numbers (for share classes in this prospectus), see Additional Information.